ShaunJose/Github_Access/README.md

 4. d3.js.
    Sourced in html file, no initialization required for this.

+5. jQuery.
+   Also sourced in index.html.
+No initialization needed.

 ### Testing:
 Testing is done using "dummy classes" in 'Test_Classes.py', which is used to create objects similar to github objects, such as NamedUser, Repository, etc, with similar attributes and functions as the Github objects.